-Pacific Theater veteran and Wisner native Warren Albers will be memorialized in the lobby of the renovated Ford Island Control Tower at Pearl Harbor
+Pacific Theater veteran and Benton Harbor native Aubrey Johnson will be memorialized in the lobby of the renovated Ford Island Control Tower at Pearl Harbor

 Just as U-Haul is celebrating 75 years of service this year, America will soon celebrate the 75th anniversary of V-J Day.
 This signifies Victory over Japan and is observed Sept.
 2 when the signing of surrender occurred, effectively ending WWII.

-Veterans such as Wisner native Warren D. Albers returned home to start a new life after the war, and in doing so planted the seeds of prosperity for U-Haul, a product of the peace for which they fought.
+Veterans such as Benton Harbor native Aubrey K. Johnson returned home to start a new life after the war, and in doing so planted the seeds of prosperity for U-Haul, a product of the peace for which they fought.

 WWII-era Navy veteran L.S.
 "Sam" Shoen and his wife, Anna Mary Carty Shoen, conceived U-Haul in June 1945 when they recognized a basic need while moving up the West Coast, having left behind most of their belongings since one-way trailer rentals did not yet exist.
 From that idea, an industry was created and a new level of mobility became attainable for every American family.

 Today, U-Haul is committed to honoring veterans and supporting veteran causes.
 This is accomplished through recruiting veterans and giving them hiring preference; direct assistance to veteran groups; participation and sponsorship of Memorial Day and Veterans Day parades; and supporting Pearl Harbor tributes.

 The Company's 75th anniversary tributes will peak triumphantly with the Pearl Harbor Aviation Museum's dedication of the renovated Ford Island Control Tower on Aug.
 29. U-Haul Pacific Theater veterans' bios and photos will be displayed in the tower lobby.
 Johnson will be among those memorialized on the lobby wall.